 By Diane Small

-Although he is currently based in New York City, the rough and wild shapes of nature inspire eco-jeweller Andy Lifschutz.
-His latest “Nature Speaks” series features natural, uncut stones on recycled silver, brass and gold bases.
+Although he is currently based in New York City, the rough and wild shapes of nature still greatly inspire eco-jeweller Andy Lifschutz.
+His latest “Nature Speaks” series features raw, uncut stones on recycled silver, brass and gold bases.
+Statement pieces in themselves, when you wear one of Lifshutz’s creations, you really don’t need to wear a single other piece of jewellery.

 For more info, please click here.